Attractions in Steinkjer

 Bardal rock carvings

 At Bardal in South-Beistad, not far from Steinkjer city center, you will find one of Trøndelag's largest collections of rock paintings.
-The 115 square mile large rock surface consists of over 400 paintings.
+The 3,229 square feet large rock surface consists of over 400 paintings.
 What is so special about this area is that the paintings date from the Stone Age and the Bronze Age.

 This area in Sparbu is believed to be North Trøndelag's largest burial ground, dating from approximately 800 AD.
 Homesteads, a so-called round yard, burials and large burial mounds found in Skeifeltet signify the remains of a chieftain environment.